alicemunsal/dohex/DoHex2.md

 		            Customer.java
     notification
 ```
 This is the fully expanded version of the customer component.
+You can see struc

 ## Key Points and Advantages